askorama/orama/packages/lyra-docs/docs/usage/insert-data.md

 The **insert** method takes two mandatory parameters:

 1. the `database` in which we want the insertion to occur
-2. the `document` to insert (which must abide to the aforementioned **schema**)
+2. the `document` to insert (which must abide to the specified **schema**)

-The optional parameters can be configurations properties (e.g. <a href="/docs/usage/creating-a-new-lyra-instance#input-analyzer">the override</a> of the default language for the given document).
+The optional parameters can be configuration properties (e.g. <a href="/docs/usage/creating-a-new-lyra-instance#input-analyzer">the override</a> of the default language for the given document).

 ```js title="lyra.js"
 insert(movieDB, myDocument, { language: 'spanish' });